 What ingredients will I need to make this chocolate chip banana bread?

 You’ll need just a couple simple ingredients to make this recipe.
 They are:

 - baking powder/baking soda

 - pure maple syrup or honey

-- dark chocolate chips (optional)
+- dark chocolate chips or chunks (optional)

 What if I don’t have oat flour?

 If you don’t have any oat flour on hand, that’s totally fine.
 You can easily make your own at home!
 To make homemade oat flour simply blend oats in a high speed blender (or process in a food processor).
 Blend/process until a flour consistency is reached.
 If you want more details on how I make oat flour, check out my video tutorial.